 Two new studies highlight how frequent a problem pain is among those with breast cancer and how essential it is to provide more effective pain management for them.

-o preoperative pain in the area upon which the surgery was performed
+• Preoperative pain in the area on which the surgery was performed

-If a patient had pain at the surgical site prior to the surgery, it might indicate that even before the operation there was already some pre-existing physiologic process at work upon which treatment for the cancer might have limited impact.
+If a patient had pain at the surgical site before the surgery, it might indicate that even before the operation there was already some preexisting physiologic process at work on which treatment for the cancer might have limited impact.
 The surgery itself might also exacerbate the pain.
-Lymph node dissection, for example, can result in lymphedema which can be very painful.
+Lymph node dissection, for example, can result in lymphedema, which can be very painful.

 Chemotherapy and radiation therapy can each cause chronic pain that may be even more severe than that related to either the cancer itself or surgery.
 Both can lead to a variety of pain syndromes, most notably neuropathic pain that is a result of injury to or destruction of nerves and is among the most difficult types of pain to treat.
 It is worth noting that although many physicians believe that the opioid analgesics are always the optimal medications for the treatment of pain, other medications, particularly the anti-epileptics and the serotonin-norepinephrine reuptake inhibitors, are often much more effective for neuropathic pain.

 Depression as a predictive factor for pain also makes sense as many studies have identified a high degree of comorbidity between chronic pain and depression.
 We also know that when both chronic pain and depression are present, they tend to be more severe than if either problem is present alone.